camunda-community-hub/camunda-8-lowcode-ui-template/README.md

-# Camunda Platform 8
+# Process Solution Template for Camunda Platform 8

-This repository contains links to Camunda Platform 8 resources, the offical release artifacts and a [docker-compose.yaml](docker-compose.yaml) file for local development.
+This repository contains a process application template for Camunda Platform 8 and a [docker-compose.yaml](docker-compose.yaml) file for local development.
 For production setups we recommend to use our [helm charts](https://docs.camunda.io/docs/self-managed/platform-deployment/kubernetes-helm/).

 - [Documentation](https://docs.camunda.io)
 - [Camunda Platform SaaS](https://camunda.io)